-Travel expenses incurred by other family members generally do not satisfy the bona fide University business purpose test and therefore are not reimbursable.
+Travel expenses incurred by other family members generally do not satisfy the bona fide University business purpose test and therefore are not reimbursable; however see section VI.F.ii and the FAQs in section VII for special circumstances where such expenses might be reimbursed but still treated as taxable.

 Refer to Section f above for information on funding sources for spouse or domestic partner travel.